SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-Once an admin has been notified of a list of adversity (of a single employee's profile or of multiple profiles), this API is used to let the admin mark the notification as "read".
+Once an admin has been notified of a list of adversity (of a single candidate's profile or of multiple profiles), this API is used to let the admin mark the notification as "read".

 **URL Parameters**